dextervipera/MPT/README.md

 - [x] recalculate
 - [ ] visualize, prepare corrected tables as csv in the known format

+## Syntax and technical tools used
+1. R is used to implement math behind aligment.
+2. R source explanation can be found [here](R/readme.md)

 # Possible solutions
 1. Ignore the offsets and align to the nearest
 2. Align by linear interpolation